o

 you’ve got a ticket to ride,

-but you’re not the one in the driver’s seat.
+but you’re not in the driver’s seat.

 o